Defending Reproductive Rights and Building Reproductive Justice

 Education is an important foundation for all strong and healthy families, young parents should not have to choose between being a good parent or being a good student.
 In 2012 Young Women United, alongside young parents from all over the state, passed SM 25 establishing a New Mexico Day in Recognition of Young Parents (August 25th).
 With bipartisan support in the 2013 legislative session, YWU, NM GRADS, young parents and allied partners worked to pass HB 300, which created a statewide excused absence policy for pregnant & parenting students.

-Improving prenatal care and treatment for substance using pregnant women and building ways to decriminalize their families
+Improving access to prenatal care and treatment for substance using pregnant women while pushing back on the stigma, judgement, and criminalization of their families

 Improving women of color’s access to a wide range of birth options while promoting birth and parenting justice